Deepfake Media Generation and Detection in the Generative AI Era: A Survey and Outlook

 \subsubsection{Transformer-based methods}

 State-of-the-art results in a broad range of computer vision tasks are achieved by transformer architectures~\cite{Dosovitskiy-ICLR-2021}.
 As a result, these architectures are often adopted for deepfake detection~\cite{Dong-CVPR-2022, Wang-ICMR-2022, Aghasanli-ICCVW-2023}.
 Aghasanli~\etal~\cite{Aghasanli-ICCVW-2023} propose a direct application of transformers for deepfake detection, where the model is used as feature extractor for a binary classifier.
 The method of Dong~\etal~\cite{Dong-CVPR-2022} is similar to that of Huang~\etal~\cite{Huang-CVPR-2023}, as both approaches harness discrepancies between the explicit identity depicted in the image and the one given by the outer region of the face.
 However, in contrast to Huang~\etal~\cite{Huang-CVPR-2023}, Dong~\etal~\cite{Dong-CVPR-2022} use the same model for both identities and differentiate between the two regions with two additional tokens.
-Wang~\etal~\cite{Wang-ICMR-2022} use a multi-scale transformer which operates on patches of different sizes to extract features for deepfake detection.